helloshowup/SOW2/README.md

 ## Sprint Plan

+Based on branch and current TO DO to review "Sprint Goals and Relevant Code Examples.md"

 Following the guidance in `dev-research`, the first sprint will build a minimal backend using **FastAPI**, **SQLModel**, **APScheduler**, and **RQ**.
 The goal is to run the agent every 10 minutes, evaluate scraped content, and email the top